Kinesthetic learning: Classification

 Rita Dunn contends that kinesthetic and tactile learning are the same style.
 Galeet BenZion asserts that kinesthetic and tactile learning are separate learning styles, with different characteristics.
 She defined kinesthetic learning as the process that results in new knowledge (or understanding) with the involvement of the learner's body movement.
 This movement is performed to establish new knowledge or extend existing knowledge.
 Kinesthetic learning is at its best, BenZion found, when the learner uses language (their own words) in order to define, explain, resolve and sort out how their body's movement reflects the concept explored.
 One example is a student using movement to work out the sum of 1/2 plus 3/4 via movement, then explaining how their motions in space reflect the mathematical process leading to the correct answer.

 In addition, Denig (2004) in his article 'Multiple Intelligences and Learning Styles: Two Complementary Dimensions', presented Dunn and Dunn's Learning Styles Model, which addresses 21 elements that affect students' learning.
 These elements are broken down into five stimuli: environmental, emotional, sociological, physiological and psychological variables.
 Under this model, physiological stimuli consist of four elements, one of which is perceptual.
 Perceptual depicts the auditory, visual, tactual and kinesthetic styles whereby learners learn more effectively.
 This gives meaning to the concept that kinesthetic learners learn best through whole-body activities and experiences while tactual learners learn best through manipulation of items with their hands.

+Tactile learning utilizes students' sense of touch to explore and understand their surroundings, emphasizing sensory experiences for cognitive growth, allowing direct interaction and manipulation.

 Kinesthetic memory

 Depending upon memory systems the kinesthetic learners respond differently.
 The different kinds of learners mainly include whole body learners, hands-on learners, doodlers, students learning through emotional experiences.
 The learning and the memory is generally short term.
 To achieve a long-term memory different techniques can be used depending on the learning style.
 Mind mapping, story mapping, webbing, drawing can be used to enhance the learning of a doodler.
 For the hands-on learner, role play, clay, building and math manipulative can be used.
-The whole book body learner can learn better through role-playing, body mapping, puzzles and use of computer technology which allows for certain movement while learning.
+The whole body learner can learn better through role-playing, body mapping, puzzles and use of computer technology which allows for certain movement while learning.
 Students can be engaged in group activities and activities which involve bodily movement such as dance, drama, sports can be used to nurture their learning.
 The following strategies can be used to facilitate kinesthetic memory through procedural motor pathway such as: